 A variety of apartment sizes, including one, two, three, and four-bedroom suites are available.
 The Office of Residence Life, located in Freedom 104, is responsible for the oversight of the housing program, including room assignments and changes, programming opportunities in the residence halls, leadership development, conflict mediation, and administration of the judicial process for policy violations occurring in the residence halls.

 Residence life policies and procedures can be found in detail in the Richard Bland College Student Handbook.

 Public Performance Policy

-No person or group of persons associated with Richard Bland College shall give a public performance in the name of the College unless prior to the first rehearsal the said person or group of persons shall have obtained from the Campus Engagement Manager written permission to present the entertainment.
-In order to secure permission, those in charge of the performance must request such preapproval in writing to the Campus Engagement Manager.
-If certain facilities on campus are requested, the Campus Engagement Manager will inform Facilities and Campus Security.
+No person or group of persons associated with Richard Bland College shall give a public performance in the name of the College unless prior to the first rehearsal the said person or group of persons shall have obtained written permission from the College to present the entertainment.
+If certain facilities on campus are requested, the Events and Auxillary Programs Manager will inform Facilities and Campus Security.